 One of the attractions of studying philosophy is that you get to ask big questions that intelligent and inquisitive people wonder about.
 What can you know for sure?
 Is everything explained by science?
 What makes actions right or wrong?
 Does God exist?
 What kind of life should I lead?
-When you study philosophy, you learn what some of the great thinkers have said about such issues, but you also learn some of the skills involved in examining fundamental assumptions for yourself and trying to find answers that satisfy you.
+When you study philosophy, you learn what some of the great thinkers have said about such issues, but you also begin to articulate answers that satisfy you.

-Philosophy teaches you skills that are applicable to many pursuits.
-For example, it teaches you to examine things from many perspectives and to question what is often taken for granted.
-It stresses the importance of trying to understand viewpoints that differ from your own.
-It places a high value on communicating clearly and precisely and offering reasoned support for your views.
+Studying philosophy changes how you think.
+You learn to examine things from many perspectives, to question what is often taken for granted, and to understand viewpoints that differ from your own.
+Philosophy places a high value on communicating clearly and precisely and offering reasoned support for your views.
 It puts you in the habit of using logic to evaluate your own reasons for believing something, as well as reasons offered by others.

 - PHI 151: Introduction to Philosophy